Nearabl App Created for the Blind Moving into Real-time Evacuation Support for All

-VERONA.
-N.Y., Nov.
-8, 2021 /PRNewswire/ -- Nearabl, an indoor navigation iPhone application for anyone that needs information in order to navigate to safety.
+VERONA, N.Y., Nov.
+9, 2021 /PRNewswire/ -- Nearabl, an indoor navigation iPhone application for anyone that needs information in order to navigate to safety.
 It enables users to instantly access visually rich and real-time evacuation navigation paths for their tenants.
 More information can be found at www.nearabl.com.

 Nearabl, was created to help the blind/visually impaired and will be announcing their soft launch Monday, November 8th and Tuesday, November 9th at the annual NYS Innovation Summit, an annual showcase and celebration of technology and discovery.
 Their app will be showcased at the launch and will soon be available for iPhone users to utilize in an emergency situation, and for building owners to provide visually rich and real-time evacuation/navigation paths for their tenants, workforce and anyone physically in their building to safely navigate away from danger.